Connect with us

 “It sucks,” she said.
 “I know my patients very well, and I feel like I’m being forced to abandon them.
 But I can’t stay in this job because it’s unhealthy for me to work this much.”

-In January, the Federal Trade Commission proposed to end predicaments like O'Kane's by prohibiting noncompete clauses in employment contracts.
-“The to change is core to economic liberty and to a competitive, thriving economy,” said Lina Khan, the FTC chairperson.
+In January, the Federal Trade Commission proposed to end predicaments like O’Kane’s by prohibiting noncompete clauses in employment contracts.
+“The freedom to change jobs is core to economic liberty and to a competitive, thriving economy,” said Lina Khan, the FTC chairperson.

 The proposed rule would prohibit employment contract provisions that block employees or contractors from working for a competing employer when they move on, or from starting a competing business.
 Such contracts typically bar people from working within a certain geographic area for a period after the job ends.